We continue to upgrade roads and bridges in the South Peace region, after major flooding in mid-June 2016.

-In early August 2016, we had close to 200 pieces of equipment on the job at repair sites.
-While a number of affected routes have reopened, there is still a lot of work to be done and our crews are doing their best to repair damaged sections and reinforce them to help prevent future damage.
+In early August 2016, we there were close to 200 pieces of equipment on the job at repair sites.
+While a number of affected routes reopened July 19 of that year, there was still a lot of work to be done and our crews have been doing their best to repair and reinforce damaged sections since then to help prevent future damage.

 As always, know before you go by checking DriveBC for current planned events and future planned events (construction and road maintenance, plus things like parades or athletic events), incidents, road conditions and weather.

 This blog was originally published in July, 2016